WILSON, Winifred Warren

 Fellow in Latin, Bryn Mawr, 1893-4; fellow by courtesy in Latin, 1894-6; Instr.
 Latin, 1897-1902; secretary American Board of Directors at Isabella Thorn College (Lucknow, India), 1918-30; corresp. secretary New York Branch of Women's Foreign Missionary Society, 1918-30; Red Cross volunteer, 1944-53.

 Winifred Warren rose from public school training to an advanced degree from Boston University to a doctorate from Bryn Mawr to the lectures of Diels at Munich and Wilamowitz at Berlin.
-While teaching at Bryn Mawr, she was the first woman to present a paper at a meeting of the APA.
+While teaching at Bryn Mawr, she, along with Mary Alice Case (1857-1941), were the first women to present papers at a meeting of the APA (1897).
 Following her marriage to George Arthur Wilson (1864-1941), who had been her classmate at Boston University, had studied with her in Berlin, and was head of the philosophy department at Syracuse University, she gave up teaching.

 Women's Who's Who of America (1914-15) 893.